worldcoin/orb-software/CONTRIBUTING.md

 - Prefer using cargo [workspace inheritance] when possible.
 - Prefer cross-platform code.
 Please consult [deps tests](deps-tests) for more info.
-- Any binaries that do not run on all platforms must be documented as such in their README.md file and added to the tests in `deps-tests`.
+- All crates and binaries must support at least `{x86_64-aarch64}-unknown-linux-gnu` as a compilation target.
+Any other targets which are not supported must be specified in `package.metadata.orb.unsupported_targets`.
+Windows is implicitly not supported as a compilation target.
 - Use `#![forbid(unsafe_code)]` whenever possible.
 This narrows the surface area for debugging memory safety issues.
 - Prefer the [nix crate][nix crate] for safe unix APIs instead of raw unsafe